-- Residual oil #6 was used as an estimate for lubrication oil, used oil and sump water oil.
-As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing those oils are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5; - The anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
-As the vapor pressure of EG is less than 0.2 psia, the tank containing antifreeze is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5.
+• Residual oil #6 was used as an estimate for lubrication oil.
+As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing lubrication oil are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5.
+Note that the waste water (sump) tank is assumed to be 99% water and 1% residual oil #6.;

+- Anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
+As the vapor pressure of EG is less than 0.2 psia, the tank containing antifreeze is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5. - As the vapor pressure of TEG is less than 0.2 psia, the tank containing TEG is an exempt sources under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5;